-- SEIS tax relief applies only to recently incorporated companies
+- Seed Enterprise Investment Scheme tax relief applies only to recently incorporated companies.

-- The individual investor can be a director of the company, but not an employee
+- The individual investor can be a director of the company, but not an employee.

-- In order to qualify for the SEIS, a company mustbe, undertaking, or planning to undertake, a new business, established in the UK with fewer than 25 full-time employees, not trading on a recognised stock exchange, having no arrangements to become a quoted company or a subsidiary of one at the time of the share issue,not in control of another company unless that company is a qualifying subsidiary, not a member of a partnership, not controlled by another company since the date of its incorporation and have gross assets of not more than £200,000 at the time of the SEIS investment.
+- In order to qualify for the SEIS, a company mustbe, undertaking, or planning to undertake, a new business, established in the UK with fewer than 25 full-time employees, not trading on a recognised stock exchange, having no arrangements to become a quoted company or a subsidiary of one at the time of the share issue,not in control of another company unless that company is a qualifying subsidary, not a member of a partnership, not controlled by another company since the date of its incorporation and have gross assets of not more than £200,000 at the time of the Seed Enterprise Investment Scheme investment.